leonbubova/leonbubova/README.md

 - 👋 Hi, I’m @leonbubova
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning typescript
+- 🌱 I’m currently working with ts, react/react-native, node, cypress, jest, storybook at my day job
-- 💞️ I’m looking to collaborate on chrome extensions
+- 💞️ I’m looking to collaborate on neat ideas

 <!---
 leonbubova/leonbubova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.